TikTok Influencer Marketing: How to Succeed in 2025

 Don’t forget to tell them what’s important to you.
 If it's clicks, conversions, impressions, or anything else, tell them your campaign's goal and what you will measure to determine its success.
 This allows them to tailor their efforts to make sure they are hitting those targets.

-4. Shipping products to Tiktok Creators
+4. Shipping products to TikTok Influencers

 In order to make sure that your campaign goes smoothly, these are some of the things you should consider shipping to an influencer: